benjamingreenberg/firebase-email-template-system/README.md

   your system
 + Emulator UI: Optional

+#### Configure

-Copy default_config.js to config.js, and make any necessary changes.
+Copy default_config.js to config.js, and follow the instructions in the file for filling in the values.

-+ sendGridApiKey: isn't required if you will be including one with all requests.
-+ useDemoFiles: if set to true, requests without an emailData object will use templates/demo_template.html and demo_data.js to build the email.
-When set to false, requests without an emailData object will return an error.

-## Demo / Tutorial
+## Demo - Tutorial

 Copy default_demo_data.js to demo_data.js, and templates/default_demo_template.html
 to templates/demo_template.html.
 These demo files contain a short